This blog discusses ideas and concepts that I am currently thinking about for my book on Hyponoetics as an integral philosophy of mind and matter.

 Quo magis res singulars intelligimus, eo magis Deum intelligimus.

 [Ethica, part V, prop.
-XXIV]
+XXIV](The more we understand individual things, the more we understand God)

 This return to individual things through intuitive knowledge lets us understand, according to Spinoza, the essence of a thing, which is the eternal aspect of a thing, under which a thing is conceived adequately (sub species aeternitatis).